reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 Some people say starvation is the best way to commit suicide.
 "Compared with other suicide methods, starving to death requires a lot of patience and perseverance.
 Even if you suddenly don't want to die, there will be no sequelae and you can recover quickly."
 We don't know if this is the case, though we can guess that the person who said this must have had some experience with this.

-## Case Study 28: Man who committed suicide in the quicksand of Tottori Sand Dunes
+## Case study 28: Man who committed suicide in the quicksand of Tottori Sand Dunes

 | | |
 | --- | --- |